JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/setting_up_theme_environment.md

 Getting the IntelliJ IDEA CE source code is not a requirement for theme development as debugging the platform code while developing a theme is a rare situation.
 In case you are developing a plugin extending IDE behavior, or you need to understand how some components work internally, having sources makes debugging much more straightforward.

-For detailed instructions on how to check out the code efficiently, refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of the [IntelliJ IDEA Community Edition README file](%gh-ic%/README.md).
+For detailed instructions on how to check out the code efficiently, refer to the _Getting IntelliJ Platform_ section of the [IntelliJ Platform README file](%gh-ic%/README.md).
 Note that building the checked-out sources is not required in this case.

 ## Configuring IntelliJ Platform Plugin SDK